gladstone28/testimonials-grid-section-FEM/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This will be updated going forward.
+- [Example resource 1](https://www.youtube.com/watch?v=7AzrFCcKfaA) - Recreate A Painting with Bootstrap Grid.
 - [Example resource 2](https://www.codecademy.com) - This is an amazing resource.
 I'd recommend it to anyone still learning to become a web developer.